 - Keeping a very close eye on younger children and helping to teach them basic life skills.

-- Ensuring children are happy and entertained.
+- Making sure that children are happy and entertained.

-- Provide emotional support to children.
+- Providing emotional support to children.

 The difference between full-time and part-time Nannies